Here are a few things you can do to reduce the risk of infections spreading, including washing your hands and cutting your nails.

 It’s also a huge reason why infections spread and employers suffer from poor productivity.
 If you’re ill, stay at home.
 One employee working three days with maximum productivity is better than one employee working five days at 60-75% health and spreading it to multiple others around the office.

-Not cutting your nails
+Cut your nails

 Your fingernails are a breeding ground for bacteria and viruses, with many harbouring in the nail beds.
 By simply rubbing your eyes, nose or mouth, you could transfer all of those bad things to other areas of the body.
 This can, therefore, lead to infections and illness.